rkowen/libran/EXPAND.md

 LRnew.c
 -------
-* Add the `case xxx` block to 'LR_new()' and set the \e default `LR_obj` attributes for random variate distribution.
+* Add the `case xxx` block to 'LR_new()' and set the \e default `LR_obj` attributes for the random variate distribution.
-Look at the other ones for examples, but you'll need to have code to set the attributes for either `double` or `float`.
+Look at the other ones for examples, but you'll need to have code to set the attributes for either `double` and `float` or `int` and `long`.

 * Add the `case xxx` block to `LR_check()` and code to adjust "fixable" attributes.
+(Usually, for examplt, setting \e s non-negative and raising an error if given as \e zero.)

 LRxxx.c
 -------